 My parents stayed at the Scandic Palace Hotel when they came to visit – and wow.
-This place was so old and historical, and beautifully maintained with gorgeous crown mouldings and winding staircases.
-If possible, ask for a room with a balcony facing the square and you will be welcomed with the most incredible views of the city.
+This place was old and historical over-looking Copenhagen’s City Hall Square, and beautifully maintained with gorgeous crown mouldings and winding staircases.
+If possible, ask for a room with a balcony facing the square and you will be welcomed by the most incredible views of the city.

 Price range: 200-225€ per night

 If you’re looking for a great value in a central local, Comfort Hotel Vesterbro is a perfect base.
 Located close to the central station, it is a sustainability-minded property that offers clean and spacious rooms, and a fantastic breakfast.